Corn Starch Packaging

 - 7000D – Bottles

-Issues with PLA Materials
+Issues With PLA Recycling

-- Issues with Recycling – As PLA materials need to composted rather than recycled, like paper and cardboard, companies need to separate the PLA materials and the regular recyclable materials.
+As PLA materials need to composted rather than recycled, like paper and cardboard, companies need to separate the PLA materials and the regular recyclable materials.
 Currently, there are only just over a hundred composting facilities in the US.

-- Issues with Composting – Although PLA materials are able to be composted, the correct conditions must exist.
+Although PLA materials are able to be composted, the correct conditions must exist.
 If the material is deposited in a landfill without the proper oxygen and light, the PLA material may not decompose for decades.

-- Issues with Usage – PLA materials can be used for many applications but this does not compare to the uses of the more common plastic polyethylene terephthalate (PET), which is used to make bottles consumers use every day.
+PLA materials can be used for many applications but this does not compare to the uses of the more common plastic polyethylene terephthalate (PET), which is used to make bottles consumers use every day.

-Packaging is important to protecting materials and companies will use the best material for the job.
+The packaging is important to protecting materials and companies will use the best material for the job.
 The advent of cornstarch-based materials has allowed companies to choose a packaging material that is good for the environment and still suitable for their packaging need.

 The issues with PLA are well documented but the availability of PLA packaging materials is the first step in reducing packaging waste and helping the environment.